 The New Child Tax Credit Portal and Next Steps

 To receive the expanded credit monthly payments, families with children must file a 2020 tax return.
-Before July, the IRS will open a Child Tax Credit “portal” for parents to update their information (e.g. income level, filing status, and/or number of children).
+The Child Tax Credit portal tool is now open for parents to update their information (e.g. income level, filing status, and/or number of children).
 Additionally, parents will be able to opt out of receiving the advance monthly credit payments.
 Stay tuned for more info and updates.